 If children have a positive attitude towards reading at a young age, they can carry on this enjoyment into adult life.
-As a furniture and design team, when we work with public libraries to plan the furniture we now incorporate a separate teenage section.
-We’ve pulled together a few helpful tips to help encourage teenagers/young adults into public libraries:
+As a furniture and design team, when we work with public libraries to plan the furniture, we now incorporate a separate teenage section.
+We’ve pulled together a few helpful tips to help encourage teenagers/young adults into public and school libraries:

-1. Within the teenage/young adult section, the layout of shelving units can be split into two separate areas: older children and young adults.
+Within the teenage/young adult section, the layout of shelving units can be split into two separate areas: older children and young adults.
 The older children section would be near the children’s section to help the transition from children to teenager reading.
 The young adult section would be next to the adult section as adults like to dip into the younger adult books.
 These areas could be split with loose soft seating and a separate area for I.T.

-3. Offer a mix of fiction and non-fiction books with expert endorsed reading lists for subjects such as mental health.
+Offer a mix of fiction and non-fiction books with expert endorsed reading lists for subjects such as mental health.
 These reading lists are proving very popular with young adults and most libraries offer the loan of these books for free.
-Chairs with high backs and arms can provide a safe environment for young adults to read within the library before booking the books out and taking them home.
+Chairs with high backs and arms can provide a safe environment for young people to read within the library before booking the books out and taking them home.

 Research shows that reading for pleasure can reduce symptoms of depression, build empathy and help build relationships with others.
 Adults with lower levels of literacy are also more likely to experience poor health.
 With all this in mind, reading should be encouraged from an early age and the best way is for schools and parents to help encourage their children to read for pleasure which is largely down to the environment available to them.

 Explore our library furniture framework to find the perfect layout for your library here.